Will you qualify?

 Before you apply for a school place, you need to consider how your child will get to school, taking into account any potential transport costs.

 Your child might be able to get free home to school transport if your family has a low income.
-That's if your child is entitled to free school meals or you get the maximum level of Working Tax Credit.
+That's if your child is entitled to free school meals or you get the maximum level of Working Tax Credit and:

 Post 16 Hardship

-There is no duty for the council to provide mainstream post 16 transport however the Council will consider individual cases where 'hardship' or low income can be demonstrated.
-Read more about post 16 hardship and post 16 hardship application form.
+There is no duty for us to provide mainstream post 16 transport however we will consider individual cases where 'hardship' or low income can be demonstrated.
+The post 16 hardship application form can be found on our apply for travel assistance page.

 We review eligibility based on low income each year.